KevinThomas441/Skyscraper-Energy-Cost-Analysis/README.md

 #### 1. train.csv

-building_id - Foreign key for the building metadata. meter - The meter id code.
+- building_id - Foreign key for the building metadata.
+- meter - The meter id code.
 Read as {0: electricity, 1: chilledwater, 2: steam, 3: hotwater}.
-Not every building has all meter types. timestamp - When the measurement was taken meter_reading - The target variable.
+Not every building has all meter types.
+- timestamp - When the measurement was taken
+- meter_reading - The target variable.
 Energy consumption in kWh (or equivalent).
-Note that this is real data with measurement error, which we expect will impose a baseline level of modeling error.<br/><br/>
+Note that this is real data with measurement error, which we expect will impose a baseline level of - modeling error.<br/><br/>

 #### 2. building_meta.csv

-site_id - Foreign key for the weather files. building_id - Foreign key for training.csv
+- site_id - Foreign key for the weather files.
+- building_id - Foreign key for training.csv
-primary_use - Indicator of the primary category of activities for the building based on EnergyStar property type definitions square_feet - Gross floor area of the building year_built - Year building was opened floor_count - Number of floors of the building<br/><br/>
+- primary_use - Indicator of the primary category of activities for the building based on EnergyStar property type definitions
+- square_feet - Gross floor area of the building
+- year_built - Year building was opened
+- floor_count - Number of floors of the building<br/><br/>

 #### 3. weather_[train/test].csv

-Weather data from a meteorological station as close as possible to the site. site_id air_temperature - Degrees Celsius cloud_coverage - Portion of the sky covered in clouds, in oktas dew_temperature - Degrees Celsius precip_depth_1_hr - Millimeters sea_level_pressure - Millibar/hectopascals
+Weather data from a meteorological station as close as possible to the site.
+- site_id - Primary Key
+- air_temperature - Degrees Celsius
+- cloud_coverage - Portion of the sky covered in clouds, in oktas
+- dew_temperature - Degrees Celsius
+- precip_depth_1_hr - Millimeters
+- sea_level_pressure - Millibar/hectopascals
-wind_direction - Compass direction (0-360)
+- wind_direction - Compass direction (0-360)
-wind_speed - Meters per second<br/><br/>
+- wind_speed - Meters per second<br/><br/>

 #### 4. test.csv

-The submission files use row numbers for ID codes in order to save space on the file uploads. test.csv has no feature data; it exists so you can get your predictions into the correct order. row_id - Row id for your submission file building_id - Building id code meter - The meter id code timestamp - Timestamps for the test data period<br/><br/>
+The submission files use row numbers for ID codes in order to save space on the file uploads. test.csv has no feature data; it exists so you can get your predictions into the correct order.
+- row_id - Row id for your submission file
+- building_id - Building id code
+- meter - The meter id code
+- timestamp - Timestamps for the test data period<br/><br/>

 ### Generally, EDA is useful for